-Since opening in 1987, the Docklands Light Railway (DLR) has grown to become the UK’s busiest light rail network, carrying over 117m passengers each year.
+Since opening in 1987, the Docklands Light Railway (DLR) has grown to become the UK’s busiest light rail network, carrying over 117m customers each year.

 In December 2014, a partnership between international public transport operator Keolis and infrastructure specialist Amey was awarded the franchise to operate and maintain the network on behalf of Transport for London (TfL) until 2021.